-Everyone loves a bargain, especially struggling uni students.
-Sydney Siders, are lucky to be surrounded by an abundance of the most unique flea markets in the country.
+Everyone loves a bargain, especially any of you struggling uni students out there.
+And if you’re in Sydney, you lucky legends are surrounded by an abundance of the most unique flea markets in the country.
 There’s no doubt that you’ll be able to find a gem, no matter what you’re interested in.

-We have done a little treasure hunting ourselves by finding the five best flea markets across the city.
+We have done a little hunting ourselves, and here are our favourite finds across the city.

 #1 Rozelle Collectors Market